Forgiveness

 The Cost of Holding On

-As we hold tightly onto our past, wearing our past like a badge of honour, or shame.
-The consequences to our present, the cost to the quality of our life is devastating.
+As we hold tightly onto our past, wearing our past like a badge of honour or shame.
+The consequences to our present, the cost to the quality of our life, is devastating.
+The emotional weight becomes exhausting.
+Carrying resentment, regret, sham,e or grief drains us of joy and peace.

-• We limit our growth.
+We limit our growth.
 As our past replays over and over, and the same emotions rise, we cease to be able to learn – and therefore become stuck.
 We circle in the same story, never writing the next chapter.
+Relationships suffer.
+Old wounds always spill into present connections.
+A partner, a friend, even a child, may feel the shadow of our pain that had nothing to do with them.

-• The present slips away.
+The present slips away.
 Life becomes less about living and more about surviving each day.
-Some people call themselves survivors, yes, they are survivors, who relive their trauma over and over, some join groups of other like-minded survivors who all together relive over and over their trauma, supporting each-other in the trauma, instead of letting it go.
+Some people call themselves survivors, yes, they are survivors, who relive their trauma over and over, some join groups of other like-minded survivors who all together relive over and over their trauma, supporting each other in the trauma, instead of letting it go.
 Forgiveness in the pathway to growth.
 Not survival groups.

-We arrive at a time in our lives when our subconscious mind demands that we make a choice, Forgive – Let Go OR Suffer until we do.
+When we hold onto the past, irrespective of our desires or beliefs, we become imprisoned by our past.
+We arrive at a time in our lives when our subconscious mind demands that we make a choice: Forgive – Let Go OR Suffer until we do.

 Steps Toward Release